-Onboard Floppy Controller

-Set this option to Enabled to enable the floppy drive controller on the motherboard.
+- Onboard Floppy Controller Set this option to Enabled to enable the floppy drive controller on the motherboard.
 The settings are Enabled or Disabled.
-The Optimal and Fail - Safe default settings are Enabled.

-Onboard Primary/Secondary IDE

-This option specifies the IDE channel used by the onboard IDE controller.
+The Optimal default setting is Enabled.
+The Fail-Safe default setting is Disabled. - Onboard Primary/Secondary IDE This option specifies the IDE channel used by the onboard IDE controller.
 The settings are Disabled, Primary, Secondary, or Both.
-The Optimal and Fail - Safe default settings are Disabled.

-Onboard IDE Bus Master

-Set this option to Enabled if the onboard IDE controller is a PCI bus mastering device.
+The Optimal and Fail-Safe default settings are Disabled. - Onboard IDE Bus Master Set this option to Enabled if the onboard IDE controller is a PCI bus mastering device.
+This option is not available if the Onboard Primary/Secondary IDE option is set to Disabled.
 The settings are Enabled or Disabled.
-The Optimal and Fail - Safe default settings are Enabled.

-Onboard Primary Prefetch

-This option enables the prefetch feature for the specified IDE device attached to the onboard Primary IDE controller.
+The Optimal and Fail-Safe default settings are Enabled. - Onboard Primary Prefetch This option enables the prefetch feature for the specified IDE device attached to the onboard Primary IDE controller.
 The settings are Master, Slave, Both, or Disabled.
-The Optimal and Fail - Safe default settings are Disabled.

-Onboard Secondary Prefetch

-This option enables the prefetch feature for the specified IDE device attached to the onboard Secondary IDE controller.
+The Optimal and Fail-Safe default settings are Disabled. - Onboard Secondary Prefetch This option enables the prefetch feature for the specified IDE device attached to the onboard Secondary IDE controller.
 The settings are Master, Slave, Both, or Disabled.
-The Optimal and Fail - Safe default settings are Disabled.
+The Optimal and Fail-Safe default settings are Disabled.

-Offboard PCI/ISA IDE Card

-This option specifies the expansion slot that the offboard PCI or ISA IDE Controller adapter card is installed in.
+Offboard PCI/ISA IDE Card This option specifies the expansion slot that the offboard PCI or ISA IDE Controller adapter card is installed in.
 The Onboard Primary/Secondary IDE option must be set to Disabled if this option is set to any value except Disabled.

-The settings are Absent, ISA, Slot1, Slot2, Slot3, or Slot4.
-The Optimal and Fail - Safe default settings are Absent.
+The settings are Absent, Primary PCI, Secondry PCI, or ISA.
+The Optimal and Fail-Safe default settings are Absent.

-Offboard Primary/Secondary

-This option specifies the IDE channel used by the offboard PCI controller.
+Offboard Primary/Secondary This option specifies the IDE channel used by the offboard PCI controller.
 The settings are Primary, Secondary, or Both.
-The Optimal and Fail - Safe default settings are Primary.
+The Optimal and Fail-Safe default settings are Primary.

-Offboard PCI IDE Primary IRQ Offboard PCI IDE Secondary IRQ
+Offboard PCI IDE Primary IRQ

-These options specify the PCI interrupt used by the primary and secondary IDE channels if an offboard IDE controller is installed in the computer.
+- Offboard PCI IDE Secondary IRQ These options specify the PCI interrupt used by the primary and secondary IDE channels if an offboard IDE controller is installed in the computer.
 The settings are Disabled, Hardwired, INTA, INTB, INTC, or INTD.
-The Optimal and Fail - Safe default settings are Disabled.

-Serial Port1 IRQ

-This option specifies the IRQ (Interrupt Request Line) used by serial port 1.
+The Optimal and Fail-Safe default settings are Disabled. - Serial Port1 IRQ This option specifies the IRQ (Interrupt Request Line) used by serial port 1.
 The settings are IRQ 4 or Disabled.
 The Optimal default setting is IRQ 4.
-The Fail - Safe default setting is Disabled.
+The Fail-Safe default setting is Disabled.

-Serial Port1 Address

-This option specifies the base I/O port address for serial port 1.
-The settings are 3E8h, 3F8h, or Disabled.
+Onboard Serial Port1 This option specifies the base I/O port address for serial port 1.
+The settings are 3E8h, 3F8h, 2F8h, 2E8h, or Disabled.
 The Optimal default setting is 3F8h.
-The Fail - Safe default setting are not supplied.
+The Fail-Safe default setting is not provided